DiegoOno/-DiegoOno/README.md

 ## About Me

 Hello!
-I have a degree in Computer Science and specialize in front-end and I'm learning back-end web development.
+I have a degree in Computer Science and specialize in both front-end and back-end web development.
 I enjoy creating web and mobile applications using modern technologies.

 ## Skills and Technologies